 S350 Evaluating contemporary science

-I am currently a STEM ambassador and Nuffield placement provider
+I am currently the engagement and enterprise lead for the School of Life Health and Chemical Sciences, a STEM ambassador and Nuffield placement provider.

-I have been a competitor in "I'm a scientist get me out of here" and presented "The Disgust Instinct" with Valerie Curtis (London School of Hygiene and Tropical Medicine) at the 2016 Cheltenham Science Festival.
+I have been a competitor in "I'm a scientist get me out of here" (2015) and presented at a number of science festivals including the 2018 Northen Ireland Science Festival (Yuck, that's disgusting) and the 2016 Cheltenham Science Festival ("The Disgust Instinct" with Valerie Curtis (London School of Hygiene and Tropical Medicine)).

 Find out more about my recent talk at RSC Science and the Assembly 2017 here